jwagenleitner/groovy-wslite/README.md

 1. Download and install [Gradle](http://www.gradle.org/downloads.html)
 2. Fetch the latest code: `git clone git://github.com/jwagenleitner/groovy-wslite.git`
 3. (Optional) Run the tests using `gradle test`
+4. (Optional) Run the integration tests using `gradle integrationTest`
-4. Go to the project directory and run: `gradle jar`
+5. Go to the project directory and run: `gradle jar`

 You will find the built jar in `./build/libs`.